 When is the deadline for filing an income tax return?

 Unless the IRS extends the deadline, the expected due date of the tax return is April 15th.
 However, if the date falls on a weekend, the deadline is extended to the next business day.

 For those filers who expect to get a refund, the anticipation is high.
 Thankfully, the IRS built a refund tracker right on the IRS website.
 The tracker will request some personal information such as name, social security, and filing information before providing the filer with an expected date.

 A surveyed tax return is one that was reviewed internally by the IRS.
 In many cases, the filer is unaware of the survey, and many tax returns never undergo the rigorous process, but it is designed to find any inconsistencies in a tax form.

 What is the definition of a tax return transcript?

 A tax return transcript is a document filers can request from the IRS once their 1040 is processed.
 The tax return transcript discloses the information provided by the filer to the IRS as proof of what the IRS received.
 However, it does not provide any changes made after the originally submitted 1040.

 What is the definition of an amended tax return?

 An amended tax return is one where changes were made after the IRS processed the original 1040.
-This process is completed using form 1040-X to assist the filer in fixing mistakes or providing missing data
+This process is completed using form 1040-X to assist the filer in fixing mistakes or providing missing data from form 1040.

 Tax season is stressful for many households, especially those who believe they might owe taxes to the government.
 However, throughout the past couple of years, the form itself became easier, making simple tax returns a breeze.
 For those who may be worried about past tax returns, don’t hesitate to check out Tax Audit Prep: The Absolutely Non-Scary Guide.